-Planning to climb any peak or mountain in Nepal and don't have an idea what to pack?
+Are you planning to climb any peak or mountain in Nepal and don't know what to pack?
 Here are some lists that might help with your packing of climbing the mountains.

-Climbing Harness: The climbing harness should be light and easy to put on and off with gloves on.
-It should have a positively well locking system.
+Climbing Harness: The climbing harness should be light and easy to wear with gloves.
+It should have a positively well-locking system.

-Crampons: Crampons must fit on your boots well and it should be steel crampons which is safe on the ice.
+Crampons: Crampons must fit on your boots well and be steel crampons safe on the ice.

-Ice Axe: Take an Ice axe which lights on weight and comfortable to use on ice.
+Ice Axe: Take an Ice axe that lights on weight and is comfortable to use on ice.

-Ascender: Ascender or Jumar use on the rope to climb.
-It should be suitable to use with gloves on.
+Ascender: Ascender or Jumar uses the rope to climb.
+It should be suitable to operate with gloves on.

-Head Lamp: A headlamp and an extra pair of the battery is compulsory because the batteries will down fast in cold and the climb starts with dark so must to have them for climbing.
+Head Lamp: A headlamp and an extra pair of batteries are compulsory because the batteries will go down fast in the cold, and the climb starts in the dark, so you must have them for climbing.

-Karabiners: Locking karabiners-2, Large- 1, small-1, and 4 regular karabiners are needed.
+Karabiners: Locking karabiners-2, Large-1, small-1, and four regular karabiners are needed.

 Rappel Device: Figure 8 ACT or similar confidently lift you and save your life.
-If you lose the rappel device then it may be difficult.
+If you lose the rappel device, then it may not be easy.

-Sky Poles: It is very hard to approach, take adjustable type.
+Sky Poles: It is tough to approach; take adjustable type.

-Slings: Take 3-meter long sling one and 2 meters one.
+Slings: Take a 3-meter long sling and 2 meters one.

-Climbing Helmet: Climbing helmet is compulsory to cross the areas with rocks and the ice clips to protect your head.
-Take light on weight and fit for your head.
+Climbing Helmet: The climbing helmet is compulsory to cross the areas with rocks and ice clips to protect your head.
+Take lightweight and fit for your head.

 We recommend the merino wool from ice breaker.
 The company knows the climbers need the best quality materials in the world.
 Good quality clothing is the main thing for your comfort and safety.
-Merino wool is the quality wool which matches cotton with soft and polypropylene with protection and breathable.
+Merino wool is a quality wool that matches cotton with soft and polypropylene with protection and is breathable.
 It takes wetness away from your body and keeps you dry and warm.